 We do not have a school resource officer, and we do not plan on getting a school resource officer.
 Our plan and our vision for creating a positive school environment is to focus on proactive positive interventions and not to rely on law enforcement techniques or personnel.
-We have a social worker who provides counseling for students.
-Our Dean of Students is also responsible for assisting 8th graders in preparing for, researching and applying to high schools of their choice.
+We have a social worker who provides counseling, referrals, and social skills and other training for students.
+Our Director of School Culture is also responsible for assisting 8th graders in preparing for, researching and applying to high schools of their choice.
 This includes preparing and delivering transcripts and LaGare documentation for delivery to the high schools to which FACTS students are applying.

-The Administrative Team is in the process of changing the position of Dean of Students to Director of School Culture.
-The transition will include a more proactive approach to student discipline by training teachers and incorporating strategies on best practices to create and maintain a safer school climate.
+During the period of this Comprehensive Plan, FACTS changed the position of Dean of Students to Director of School Culture.
+The transition includes a more proactive approach to student discipline by training teachers and incorporating strategies on best practices to create and maintain a safer school climate.

 Our building is equipped with 32 cameras that are monitored on three separate screens in the main office.
-There is a system for entry into the school building.
+There is a mag lock, camera, and buzzer system for entry into the school building.
 The entrances to the building are locked.
 People must buzz the main office to enter.
-Identification also must be verbally exchanged.
 Personnel are trained not to open doors, and the responsibility is for those trained in the main office.
+Visitors sign in and get visitors badges to wear.
 There are translated signs visibly posted on the main entrance's door to clarify the procedure.